sachinsubugade/shop-app/README.md

 # shop-app
-## Creating this project for learning purpose.
+## Creating this react native project with expo for learning purpose.